armanichalmers/Tableau_Data_Visualization_Portfolio/README.md

 - Reviewing the dataset for consistency

 Pivot tables and charts were then created in Google Sheets to explore relationships within the data before developing the Tableau dashboard.

 ---

+## 📂 Dataset

+The analysis uses four Udemy course datasets representing the subject areas included in the project:

+- **Business Finance** — `3.1-data-sheet-udemy-courses-business-courses.csv`
+- **Graphic Design** — `3.1-data-sheet-udemy-courses-design-courses.csv`
+- **Musical Instruments** — `3.1-data-sheet-udemy-courses-music-courses.csv`
+- **Web Development** — `3.1-data-sheet-udemy-courses-web-development.csv`

+The datasets contain course-level information used to analyze factors such as **course subject, price, number of subscribers, reviews, course level, content duration, and ratings**.

+The four datasets were cleaned and analyzed in **Google Sheets** before the results were visualized in Tableau.

+---